Putorino

 Putorino (Māori: Pūtōrino) is a small farming settlement in northern Hawke's Bay, on the eastern side of New Zealand's North Island.
 It is located on State Highway 2 between Tutira and Mohaka, on the Hastings side of the border between Hastings and Wairoa.

 Pūtōrino was originally a Māori settlement at the mouth of the Waikari River, at an important stopping point for canoes.
-It became a European settlement in the 1860s, and move inland to the main Napier to Wairoa Road in the early 20th century.
+It became a European settlement in the 1860s, and moved inland to the main Napier to Wairoa Road in the early 20th century.
 The modern village includes a hotel and sports centre.